alexliao95311/ehsbellschedule-new/README.md

-# ehsbellschedule-new
+# EHS Schedule
-The new Emerald High Bell Schedule App, written in Swift,
+The new Emerald High School Schedule App, written in Swift,